The A47 is the main strategic route linking Norfolk to the Midlands and the North on one side and the energy coast and

-For more information on these improvements visit the Highways England website.
+For more information on these improvements visit the National Highways website.

-Norfolk County Council is part of the A47 Alliance, a campaigning group for improvements to the road that brings together the business community, local authorities, MPs and other organisations.
+Norfolk County Council is a member of the A47 Alliance, a campaigning group for improvements to the road that brings together the business community, Chambers of Commerce, local authorities, MPs and other organisations.
 The key ambition of the Alliance is the full dualling of the A47.
 The A47 Alliance’s campaign played an important role in receiving funding for the above schemes.

-The schemes in Norfolk that have been identified as a priority are dualling the Acle Straight between Acle and Great Yarmouth and dualling the A47 Tilney to East Winch, including the Hardwick flyover, south of King’s Lynn.
+The schemes in Norfolk that have been identified as current priorities are dualling the Acle Straight between Acle and Great Yarmouth and dualling the A47 from Tilney to East Winch, either side of King’s Lynn.
 The A47 Alliance continue to make the case for these schemes and will campaign for funding commitments to be made for these in the next Roads Investment Strategy.